 - Fancy tricks aren’t what matter the most

-- You could just do body rolls the whole time as long as you made it engaging
+- You can just do body rolls the whole time, as long as you make it engaging

 - Preparing too much could actually hold back your freestyle

-- Performance mistakes happen, learn to roll with them
+- Performance mistakes happen, you just have to learn to roll with them

 - Take your time and “finish your sentences” while dancing